d-cook/bootstrap/README.md

 ## Current Plan
 1. :white_check_mark:      Make a [simple virtual DOM engine](https://github.com/d-cook/vdom) that can be a self-contained part of this app
-2. :white_large_square:    Create a simple vdom view / editor for each type of data:
+2. :ballot_box_with_check: Create a simple vdom view / editor for each type of data:
    - :white_check_mark:      Single values like numbers, strings, booleans, null
    - :ballot_box_with_check: Compound values like lists (arrays) and records (objects)
      - :white_check_mark:      Add/remove entries